heliumiotgrants/helium-iot-grants/applications/IoT_Working_Group_Jamaica_Grant_Application.md

 In addition to ETTL, the Meteorological Service of Jamaica has offered a partnership agreement to SensorETA (and ETTL) to provide their on-going support for this solution.
 As it did with Trinidad and Tobago weather station deployment, SensorETa will assist the Meteorological Service in applying for a WeatherXM Research grant.

 ## Project Goals and Objectives
-- Rollout 77 weather stations before the start of the 2025 hurricane season.
+- Rollout 77 weather stations and the Helium hotspot infrastructure to support the weather stations data transport before the start of the 2025 hurricane season.
 - Make the data actionable by providing a **public custom dashboard** for use by the by the Meteorological Service of Jamaica, citizens and others.
 - Document this solution as a use case through video and articles.
 - Increase the footprint of and usage of the Helium IoT network by providing hotspots and other infrastructure in support of the rollout of Helium IoT-based WeatherXM Weather stations.